 Medical Withdrawal Policy

-A medical withdrawal leave is granted to a student whose physical or mental/psychological health prevents successful study and must be taken for at least one semester, but no longer than five years, following the semester of approved leave, but no longer than five years, from the date of departure.
+A medical withdrawal leave is granted to a student whose physical or mental/psychological health prevents successful study and must be taken for at least one semester, but no longer than five years, following the semester of approved leave.
 To be granted a medical leave of absence, a student must first consult the Director of Counseling Services to discuss the request.
 Students on a medical leave must be actively engaged in a course of treatment that leads to recovery.
 Proof of treatment will be required prior to approval for the student to return to the College.
 An approved medical leave does not relieve the student of his/her financial responsibilities to LIM College.
 Students receiving financial aid are strongly advised to meet with Student Financial Services staff to discuss the financial implications of taking a medical withdrawal.

 All requests for withdrawal require thorough and credible documentation, which includes: